SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 Quick side note on the naming conventions.
 Every time that a function is prefixed with `nvshmem` it's based on an equivalent in the OpenSHMEM standard, if it's prefixed with `nvshmemx`, it's an extension to the standard

+Also NVSHMEM calls remote peers `pe` in this blogpost I'll use the terms `peer` and `pe` interchangeably

 ### Initialization

 Before we start exchanging the data, our processes need to be aware of each other.
 The default methods for initializing NVSHMEM are MPI or their own launcher called Hydra.
 I don't want to rely on any of those